 - Golden Sun 2: You get a ship that is upgraded to an airship... by adding giant flapping wings.
 Said wings are explicitly powered by the party's magic - specifically, an ability called Hover.

 - Xenogears: The Yggdrasil stars as a Sand Sub, that can only work on sand.
 Then it gets fixed after Id sinks it.
-Later it gets the ability to fly.
+Later, it gets the ability to fly like any other airship.

 - The Empire of the Rising Sun in Command & Conquer: Red Alert 3 uses the Sea-wing/Sky-wing, a fast anti-air submarine that can transform into anti-infantry airplanes.
 And by "transform", we really just mean "take off"; the two forms are identical.